datares/Data-Science-Bootcamp/README.md

 # Data Science Bootcamp
-## Hosted by DataRes at UCLA
+Hosted by DataRes at UCLA, September 2021
-September 2021